iProgramMC/NanoShell/README.md

 * A main loop for user input
 * Reused kernel functionality (to save on RAM)
 * **Use the F() macro when possible (for example in tft.print())**

+**Once the kernel has started running your app, you can't go back without returning from your main function.
+(This is similar to regular C++ apps but not exactly.
+On Windows you can exit out of a console app at any time.
+Here you can't.
+So please give the user a chance to exit without resetting if possible, please)